 A bridge has crossed the river here since medieval times.
 The early structure was probably of timber and replaced or repaired after floods.
 A stone bridge, costing £400, was erected in 1706 and withstood the river forces until a flood in 1808.
 During the subsequent repairs, the opportunity was taken to widen the road.

 In the 19th century, travellers stopped to pay tolls at a toll house on the town side – now part of the Bridge End Inn.
+The picture of the bridge c.1865 is shown here courtesy of Llyfrgell Genedlaethol Cymru – the National Library of Wales.

 Why the different number of arches on each side?
 A wider arch – replacing two earlier ones – was added on the upstream side of the bridge at the Crickhowell end in the 1820s.
 That coincided with construction of what is now the A4077, a bypass to avoid bends and congestion along the original route up from the bridge, via Bridge Street and High Street.